 Guaranteed funding for the Library did not come until the voters approved a referendum in 1975 making the Library “municipal.”
 Early records indicate that the Library began with an income of $165, and during the period of 1930-1947 operated on approximately $650 per year.
 The 2022 budget is $833,550.

 In August 2011 the Library celebrated its centennial with an open house featuring speakers, music, performances and food.
 More than 300 residents participated in the day of celebration.

 - Brian Theroux – Vice President & Borough Mayor’s Alternate

 - Melissa Balzano – Secretary

 - Mike Macias

-The Board of Trustees meets on the third Wednesday each month at 7:00 PM at the library.
-No meetings are scheduled for July and August.
+The Board of Trustees generally meets on the third Wednesday of each month at 7:00 PM in the Larison Room.

 - JoAnn Ullrich – Office Assistant/Bookkeeper